unihd-cag/skillbridge/docs/usage/server.rst

         the time for a round-trip between the client and the server is effectively two to three times as long!

-.. function:: showPythonLog(numberOfLines=10)
+.. function:: pyShowLog(numberOfLines=10)

     Used for debugging.
 This shows the logging output from the python server.
 The parameter ``numberOfLines`` controlls
     how many lines will be printed.
 It always refers to the **last** ``numberOfLines`` lines.

-.. function:: dumpFunctionDefinitions(filename)
+.. function:: pyDumpFunctionDefinitions(filename)

     This dumps all function names, parameters and documentations into the file given by ``filename``.
 These function definitions are used by the python